-Click on the Diskette Factory icon; then follow the instructions on the screen.
+Click on the Diskette Factory icon; then follow the instruction on the sreen.

 Checking Your Items

 Be very careful not to drop or place heavy objects on this computer, because damage to the screen will occur.
 A broken or cracked screen will not be replaced under IBM's Limited Warranty.